-Your favorite Weekly Citizen reported the fight.
+Your favorite NAIROBIminiBLOGGERS reported the fight.
 What followed was our offices being raided and reporters being charged in court.
 The state later withdraws the case against our unbowed journalists.

 For now, the information we have is that before his death, Moi had effectively managed to distribute his six private homes within the country but not those the family owns outside the country.
 In Kenya, Moi had six residences and massive land.